 Are you someone who loves animals?
 If yes, then a job as an Animal Cop might interest you.

 Animal Control Workers have to meet certain training and certification requirements, which have been discussed in the table below.
-The income data mentioned below has been taken from the US Bureau of Labor Statistics, and the rest of the information has been extracted from O*NET.
+Education

 - Education Required